What Perpetual Acceleration Means to Geospatial Data

 Here’s another way to digest this progression:

 In summation, it is all moving forward at an almost alarming rate.
-And it is showing no signs of stopping.
+Furthermore, it is showing no signs of stopping.
 It is perpetually accelerating, and we are all trying to play catch-up.

 |Web Version||Time||DIKW||Web Maturity||Knowledge Domain Leading Web||Data Use Model on Web||Data Maturity on Web|